2022 Federal Advocacy Priorities

 - There is a growing recognition at all levels of government that cybersecurity is no longer an IT issue; it is a business risk that impacts the daily functioning of our society and economy, as well as a potential threat to our nation’s security.

-- Cybersecurity has remained the top priority for the State CIOs for the past eight years, according to the 2020 NASCIO State CIO Survey.
+- Cybersecurity has remained the top priority for the State CIOs for the past nine years, according to the NASCIO 2022 State CIO Top 10 Priorities.

-- Only half of all states have a dedicated cybersecurity budget line item while federal government agencies and private sectors allocate a significant percentage of their IT budget on cybersecurity.
+- Less than half of all states have a dedicated cybersecurity budget line item while federal government agencies and private sectors allocate a significant percentage of their IT budget on cybersecurity.

 Harmonize Disparate Federal Cybersecurity Regulations